garyhuang123/kubernetes-centos-kernel/README.md

 # Kubernetes-CentOS-Kernel

-Kubernetes-CentOS-Kernel aims to build an enhanced CentOS kernel to run Kubernetes > 1.8 safely.
-If you are running Kubernetes on CentOS, you may encounter some critical issues which would crash your guest operating system.
-Kubernetes-CentOS-Kernel fixes those critial issues for you.
+Kubernetes-CentOS-Kernel aims to build an enhanced CentOS kernel to run Kubernetes safely.
+If you are running Kubernetes on CentOS, you may encounter some critical issues that would crash your guest operating system.
+Kubernetes-CentOS-Kernel fixes those critical issues for you.

 To be noticed, you will use it at your own risk.
 It is not suggested to use in production environment.

 ### Current fixed issues
 * *SLUB: Unable to allocate memory on node -1*

-  Fixed by disabling the Kernel Memory Accounting which is only experimental on kernel 3.10
+  Fixed by disabling the Kernel Memory Accounting which is only experimental on kernel 3.10.

 * *kernel:[921702.796883] unregister_netdevice: waiting for eth0 to become free.
 Usage count = 1*